thanhtrinh2003/thanhtrinh2003/README.md

 - 👋 Hi, I’m @thanhtrinh2003
-- 👀 I’m interested in Mathematics and Computer Science (Specifically in Computer Vision)
+- 👀 I’m interested in Mathematics and Computer Science.
 - 📫 How to reach me: thanhtrinh280506@gmail.com or thanh.trinh03@gatech.edu

 <!---